Journal Guidelines For Authors

 If authors incorporate any material from third parties, they should ensure - at their own expense - that any copyrighted material submitted for publication in ISJ is appropriately cleared with the respective copyright holder(s).
 This is best done by securing permission in writing, and well ahead of publication, from each copyright holder of any such material to use and reprint such material in ISJ.

-Each section should be clearly labeled using a consistent notation format.
+Each section and sub-section should be clearly labeled using a consistent notation format.
 Do not use sub-sub-sections.

 Footnotes and endnotes are not permitted.
 All information must be placed in the body of the manuscript.